MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 Progressive Web Apps (PWAs) are web apps that are [progressively enhanced](https://en.wikipedia.org/wiki/Progressive_enhancement).
 The progressive enhancements include app-like features, such as installation, offline support, and push notifications.

 You can also package your PWA for app stores, such as Microsoft Store, Google Play, and Mac App Store.
-The Microsoft Store is the commercial app store that's built into Windows 10.
+The Microsoft Store is the commercial app store that's built into Windows 10 and later.

 In this overview of PWA basics, you create a simple web app and extend it as a PWA.
 The finished project works across modern browsers.